Neufund/ESOP/README.md

 <sup>**</sup> this option was not thoroughly tested, 2 weeks vesting period equals deadline for employee signature, cannot be 0 as unit tests are not prepared for that.

 Neufund configuration sets options pool size to 1000080 and options per share to 360.
+When you set your own values please make sure that options pool size is evenly divisible by options per share so options correspond to integer number of shares.
+ESOP UI app will however prevent you from making this mistake.

 ### Root of Trust